Carrie Underwood Stuns In Short Shorts On Stage In Nashville

 She paired the stylish embellished shorts with a plunging sparkly black top with mesh sleeves while putting on an epic show in the home of country music.

-The third photo in the bulk upload gave fans a better look at the thousands strong crowd who came out to see Carrie do what she does best as they watched on intently while the star played the piano for a quieter moment in the energetic set.
+The third photo in the bulk upload gave fans a better look at the thousands-strong crowd who came out to see Carrie do what she does best as they watched on intently while the star played the piano for a quieter moment in the energetic set.

 In the caption, Underwood gushed about performing in Nashville at the arena where her husband Mike Fisher played with the Nashville Predators prior to his recent retirement.